Are you facing knife crime charges?

 With the recent rise in violent knife crime in London – prevalent across the capital and extensively covered in the media – there is a new focus on deterrent sentences to prevent knife possession.

-Metropolitan Police data shows that overall crime in London has increased by 6.4% year on year, with knife crime offences increasing by 21.2% and knife crime with injury offences increasing by 5.7%.
-This led the Sentencing Council to issue new guidelines relating to knife crime offences, which became effective from 1st June 2018.
+Recent surges in knife crime led the Sentencing Council to issue new guidelines relating to knife crime offences, which became effective from 1st June 2018.